-Project: Skyline

-Project Lead: Lee Richards

-- Cabinet Report Required for September 8th meeting initial pre meeting/briefing held 04.08.22 to consider the key principles, progress and funding strategy. - Land assembly in-principle agreements have been reached. - Legal and procurement external procurement advice nearing completion in readiness to report to Cabinet on 8th September. - Report on title title searches are completed. - Skyline have secured board approval to instruct a technical team to drive the project forward.
+Pr oject: Skyline Project Lead: Lee Richards • Cabinet Report - Required for September 8th meeting - initial pre meeting/briefing held 04.08.22 to consider the key principles, progress and funding strategy. • Land assembly - in-principle agreements have been reached. • Legal and procurement - external procurement advice nearing co ompletion in readiness to report to Cabinet on 8 th September. • Report on title - title searches are completed.

+• Skyline have secured board approval to instruct a technical team to drive the project forward.
-Project: City Deal

-Project Lead: Huw Mowbray

-- Kick off meeting took place with the Welsh Government Assurance Hub team to prepare for the Gateway Review to be held in November (date to be confirmed later this month).
-This review will cover Digital Arena and 71-72 Kingsway. - City Deal business case has been updated to reflect on the progress made.
+s Project: City Deal Project Lead: Huw Mowbray Kick off meeting took place with the Welsh Government Assurance Gateway Review to be held in November (date to be confirmed late cover Digital Arena and 71-72 Kingsway.
+City Deal business case has been updated to reflect on the progression of the progre er this month).
+This review will